-46B ENGLISH LITERATURE FROM 1800 TO THE PRESENT 3 units, 3 lecture hours
+46B ENGLISH LITERATURE FROM 1800 TO THE PRESENT

 PREREQUISITES: English 1A or 1AH.
 A study of significant voices in English literature from the end of the Eighteenth Century into the Twentieth Century.
 Fiction, poetry, drama, and non-fiction will be placed into their historical and philosophical contexts.
 (A, CSU-GE, UC, I) (C-ID ENGL 165)